Mikie Sherrill: Personal life

-Sherrill is married to Jason Hedberg, a classmate and graduate of the United States Naval Academy, who served as a U.S. Navy intelligence officer.
+Sherrill is married to Jason Hedberg, a graduate and former classmate from the United States Naval Academy who served as a U.S. Navy intelligence officer and now works as an investment banker.
 The couple has lived in Montclair with their four children since 2010.
-She is Roman Catholic.
+She is Irish-American and Catholic.

 During most of her time in Congress, Sherrill roomed with colleague Abigail Spanberger, who was elected governor of Virginia during the same 2025 election cycle as Sherrill.